-Below is an example image of a replacement double glazed sash using existing joinery.
+Below is an another image of a replacement double glazed sash using existing joinery.
 As we can see, the slender profiles are retained and the window looks very traditional and impossible to tell the window has been double glazed at any distance at all – the picture is taken just a couple of metres away.
 In stark contrast, if you look at the right hand panel top pane – across the road from some 30 metres you can see the nasty result of UPVC which would of cost about the same as the service we provided, if not more!

 We supply our double glazed sashes in softwood and hardwood.
 We can provide the sash finished bare timber, stained (the stain of your choice), primed, undercoated, or with a gloss finish.
 Hardwood sash will normally increase the price by around 20% of the overall cost.

 Full Replacement wooden double glazed sash windows provide the most effective sound and heat insulation properties but do come with the added cost as we’ve mentioned previously.
 We provide replacement double glazed sash windows in softwood and hardwood.
 Full double glazed sash window replacement allows us to install our largest, most effective double glazed unit, 4mm Low E – 20mm Argon filled Cavity – 4mm clear float(4-20-4).
 This unit represents excellent U-Value ratings and is way beyond the standard requirement to obtain Building Approval (or a Fensa certificate if you prefer).
 Full window installation carries an insurance backed guarantee so you have full piece of mind for the 10 year warranty period.
 It is expensive and there is no real payback on heating as a result of the upfront costs but there are plenty of other benefits should you prefer complete double glazed replacement.
 New windows come fully finished and covered by a ten year insurance backed guarantee, and you can have a whole host of glazing options to improve thermal and acoustic properties.